 The Underestimated Importance Of Attention

 Attention difficulties are not only found in children with Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactive Disorder (ADHD), they are also found in typically developing children.
 Many people take attention for granted.
 As a parent, it’s vital that you understand the importance of attention in your child’s development.

-Children with attention problems struggle to focus their mind on a task, to listen, to absorb information or to control impulsive behaviours and emotional outbursts.
+Children with attention problems struggle to focus their mind on a task, to listen, to absorb information or to control impulsive behaviors and emotional outbursts.

 This can impact other aspects of their lives – at school, home, in social situations and, eventually academic achievement and employment.